 He tempted Jesus three times in an attempt to divert him from God’s purposes.
 Jesus refused each one by quoting scripture: “Man must not live on bread alone but on every word that comes from the mouth of God.”
 “Do not test the Lord your God.”
 “Worship the Lord your God, and serve only him.”

 For all we don’t know about the “tempter” here’s what we do know.
 Whenever Satan and his demons make an appearance in scripture it is always in a story about God’s power over them and of their “defeat and destruction.”

-We see this in Jesus’ ministry as he heals the sick and casts out those who are demonized.
+We see this in Jesus’ ministry as he heals the sick and casts demons out of those who are oppressed.
 We see it most clearly at the cross where Satan unleashed all his ammunition and lost the fight when Jesus rose from the dead on the third day.

 We also know that though defeated, the evil one still has some ammunition.
 Paul reminded us to “… put on the full armor of God so that you can stand against the schemes of the devil.
 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the cosmic powers of this darkness, against evil, spiritual forces in the heavens.”

 Does Paul sound frightened?
 No. Does he sound aware?
 Yes.
 The devil has “schemes.”
 The Greek word is “methodeia” from which we get our word “methods.”
 The adversary has a plan.
 So Paul wants us to have a plan too.
 “Put on the full armor” he says.
 “Pray at all times in the Spirit with every prayer and request, and stay alert with all perseverance and intercession for all the saints.”

 To withstand evil arm yourself with prayer.
 Need to know the methods of the evil One?
 Pray.
 Want to stay alert to his schemes?
 Pray.
 Know some people who are under attack?
 Pray.
 Arm yourself with prayer.